MichaelaSahlgren/DD2480/README.md

 LIC = Launch Interceptor Condition

 - Fredrik Norlin
-  - Implemented method calculating area between three points
   - Implemented method and testing for LIC0
   - Implemented method and testing for LIC5
   - Implemented method and testing for LIC10
-  - Implemented PreliminaryUnlockingMatrix
+  - Implemented create LogicalConnectorMatrix from textfile
   - Code review

 - Frida Wallberg